ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Characterizing Language Workloads

-\stitle{Shifting length distributions.} Motivated by our Finding~\ref{f:ratecv}, we repeat the preceding analysis over time, using data sampled from three different periods in a day, as shown in the three rows of Figure~\ref{fig:io} and~\ref{fig:cor}.
+\stitle{Shifting length distributions.} Motivated by Finding~\ref{f:ratecv}, we repeat the preceding analysis using data sampled from three different periods in a day, as shown in Figure~\ref{fig:io} and~\ref{fig:cor}.
 While the correlation appears independent of time, the actual distribution, contrary to common beliefs, \emph{does} shift with time.
-Notably, the range of such shifts can be up to $1.63\times$ for input lengths (Figure~\ref{fig:io:3}) and $1.46\times$ for output lengths (Figure~\ref{fig:io:4}), measured by the maximal average length over the minimal.
+Notably, the range of such shifts can be up to $1.63\times$ for input (Figure~\ref{fig:io:3}) and $1.46\times$ for output (Figure~\ref{fig:io:4}), measured by the maximal average length over the minimal.

 Further, input and output length shifts occur \emph{independently}, as demonstrated by \qplus in Figure~\ref{fig:io:1}: from \emph{Midnight} to \emph{Afternoon}, \qplus's input length increases by 13\% on average, while its output length drops by 18\%.
 Intertwined with the request rate shifts, this observation translates to diverse load on the prefill and decoding phases of LLM serving, thus directly impacting system performance.
-Non-disaggregated serving systems may face variable performance interference between the two phases~\cite{distserve}, while disaggregated systems must support independent resource auto-scaling for prefill and decoding.
+Non-disaggregated serving systems may face variable performance interference between the two phases~\cite{distserve}, while disaggregated systems might require phase-independent resource auto-scaling.